reflectoring/reflectoring.github.io/content/blog/2023/2023-12-31-deserialize-with-jsoncreator.md

 ````
 Now, when we run our test again, we can see that the deserialization is successful.
 Let's look at the additional annotation we've added to get this working.
-- By applying the `@JsonCreator` annotation to the constructor, the Jackson serializer knows which constructor is to be picked.
+- By applying the `@JsonCreator` annotation to the constructor, the Jackson deserializer knows which constructor is to be picked.
 - `JsonCreator.Mode.PROPERTIES` indicates that the creator should match the incoming object with the constructor arguments.
 This is the most commonly used JsonCreator Mode.
 - We annotate all the constructor arguments with `@JsonProperty` for the creator to map the arguments.